 We worked for several hours.
 The girls divided, subdivided and dissected each genre they could find.
 I worked on an outline for the program database.
 Finally, the girls were too tired to be productive so I called it a night.
 The dress code for the evening was never mentioned but I enjoyed it a lot.
 They are very pretty girls.
 Backlit babydoll nighties are OK, too.

 I woke up at 7:30 AM as usual, did the morning routine and prepped breakfast.
 Amy came down first and pushed me away, insisting that food was her job.
 I did ask her what the deal with the nighties was.

 “You told me to follow your lead and since you never commented on Ellie’s pajamas that first time, I figured that was the thing to follow.
 Did I do all right?”
 She looked worried that I might be mad.
 “It made me really embarrassed at first but that went away as soon as we got into the project.
 I paid it no attention.”

 “It got my attention.
+You did just fine.
 Amy, you are quite pretty.
 You should be proud.
 Besides, if I have to spank you, that gown is the perfect thing to wear.”
 I said, grinning hugely.
 “I might even look forward to it.
 Don’t mess up.”

 “Yes, sir.
 I hope you don’t have to spank me too often.”
 Amy blushed.
 “But it is your house.”

 The conversation was interrupted by the arrival of Ellie, again struggling with her shirt, pulling it off this time because it was inside out.
 Today’s bra was a half-cup style, leaving most of her nipples exposed as if her titties were presented on little display shelves.

 “Ellie!”
 I barked.
 “You are not dressed.
 Why?”
 Bossy voice.

 “I realized the shirt was backwards as I got here and was turning it around.”